How to Repair Sliding Glass Door Rollers

 Remove any screws holding the roller assembly in place and remove that assembly.
 At this point there are two options; either replace the entire assembly or just the roller, with replacement of the entire assembly preferable as it is much simpler.
 Individual rollers are available, but will most likely require using a drill to drill out the rivet holding the current roller in place and fitting a new roller into the assembly.

 Whether buying either an entire assembly or just rollers, an exact replacement is necessary; while assemblies may well be similar they are very unlikely to actually work if not identical.
 Take the assembly to the store or use exact measurements to find a replacement.
 Replacement rollers may have a screw and nut arrangement to hold them in place instead of rivets; make sure that there is sufficient room for the screw and nut if you are replacing just the roller.
 In the example, a local home improvement store had both; a pair of rollers was $6 while two complete assemblies were only $7.
 The choice was obvious and two complete roller assemblies were purchased.
-Amazon offers many such roller assemblies and a few examples are shown below.
+Amazon offers many such roller assemblies and an example is shown below.
 There are many more, but make absolutely sure you are purchasing the correct assembly for your door.

 Fit the new assembly (or the old one with new rollers) into the door frame in the same manner they came out and put the fastening screws back into the frame.
 It is wise to adjust the rollers up into the door as far as possible to make installing the door easier; the next section gives those instructions.

 The door is re-installed the same way it came out: insert the door into the upper track and slide the bottom of the door over the lower track.
 The center of the door should line up on the section of track the roller rides on, but it can be moved later if you find during the roller adjustment phase that it isn't centered properly.